 The Bible also indicates that the Antichrist will be regarded by people as the supreme ruler of virtually the entire world during the period referred to as “the Tribulation” or “the Great Tribulation.”
 This period is specifically mentioned in Revelation 7:14 and described in Matthew 24 and Mark 13.

 Daniel 7:21 and Revelation 13:7 indicate that for the Antichrist to attain his exalted position, he will wage war against the saints (i.e., Christians and, perhaps, other people who are faithful to God) and he will conquer most of the world.

 When Will the Antichrist Become the Political Leader of Most of the World?

-Since the temple was destroyed centuries ago and has not been rebuilt, it obviously will need to be rebuilt before this scripture can be fulfilled.
-Therefore, the rebuilding of the temple in Jerusalem will be a definite sign that the Antichrist will soon thereafter become the political leader of most of the world.
+Since the temple was last destroyed centuries ago and has not been rebuilt, it obviously will need to be rebuilt before Daniel 11:31 can be fulfilled.
+Therefore, the rebuilding of the temple in Jerusalem will be a definite sign that the Antichrist will soon become the political leader of most of the world.

-During the so-called “last days,” a ruthless man to whom the Bible refers by several names, including the Antichrist, the Beast, and the Man of Lawlessness, will become the supreme ruler of virtually the entire world.
-He will be a blasphemer, deceitful, destructive, egotistical, empowered by Satan, and will persecute people who seek to be faithful to God.
-A definite sign that the Antichrist will soon become the political leader of most of the world will be the rebuilding of the temple in Jerusalem.
+During the so-called “Last Days,” a ruthless man to whom the Bible refers by several names, including the Antichrist, the Beast, and the Man of Lawlessness, will become the supreme ruler of virtually the entire world.
+He will be a blasphemer, deceitful, destructive, egotistical, empowered by Satan, and will persecute Christians.
+As to when the Antichrist will come, it is our belief that the most definite sign that the Antichrist will soon become the ruler of virtually the entire world will be the rebuilding of the temple in Jerusalem.